Nanxy-Tran/telegram-chat-node/README.md

-# Foobar
+# Telegram bot with chat GPT

-A toy project, create my Telegram bot using ChatGPT under the hood It's online and hosted at: https://nanxyaqua.xyz Telegram bot: @nanxy_tran_bot
+A toy project, create my Telegram bot using ChatGPT under the hood.
+Currently, `curie` model is used due to its lowest price 🤑 It's online and hosted at: https://nanxyaqua.xyz Telegram bot: @nanxy_tran_bot